Karin Daughter of Ingmar

 Karin Daughter of Ingmar (Karin Ingmarsdotter) is a 1920 Swedish silent drama film directed by Victor Sjöström.
 It is the second part in Sjöström's large-scale adaption of Selma Lagerlöf's novel Jerusalem, following Sons of Ingmar from the year before, and depicting chapter three and four from the novel.
-The critical reception was, however, unenthusiastic, and Sjöström decided to not direct any more parts.
+The critical reception of the film was, however, unenthusiastic, and Sjöström decided to not direct any more parts.
 Eventually the suite was finished by Gustaf Molander in 1926.